Thursday, March 5

 Review of "Disobedient Spaces" at the Wallach Gallery, Ksenija Carleton (Group A)

-“Disobedient Spaces” – showing at Columbia’s Wallach Gallery till March 15th, constitutes the first US retrospective of the Chilean artist, Lotty Rosenfeld.
-Remembered as one of the most influential feminist artists from Latin America, Rosenfeld’s practice began in the early 1960’s, and matured into primarily video and performance based work following Augusto Pinochet’s coup in 1973.
-Censorship, state violence, and female oppression were central themes in Rosenfeld’s work, which was in direct conversation with the brutality of the Pinochet dictatorship.
-Indeed, Rosenfeld explored artistic intervention as a means for political resistance.
+“Lotty Rosenfeld: Disobedient Spaces” –showing at Columbia University's Wallach Gallery until March 15th, is the first US retrospective of the Chilean artist.
+Remembered as one of the most influential feminist artists from Latin America, Rosenfeld’s artistic practice began in the early 1960’s, initially working with painting and prints, before transitioning to video-based and performance work in the wake of Augusto Pinochet’s military coup in 1973.
+Censorship, state violence, and female oppression are central themes in Rosenfeld’s work, and were in conversation with the brutality of the Pinochet dictatorship.
+Indeed, Rosenfeld explored artistic intervention as a means of political resistance.

 Ksenija Carleton